spangen87/bls-digital/README.md

 [Back to top](#contents)
 #### Home
 ##### Expected
 All links should work.
 And the search bar accessed in the navbar should work and give a message if you try without entering any characters.
-The sign up form for newsletter in the footer should work, and should not submit if it is something other than an email enetred.
+The sign up form for newsletter in the footer should work, and should not submit if it is something other than an email entered.

 ##### Outcome
 - All links works as expected.